Scholar in residence April-June 2023

 Recent years have seen a proliferation of guidelines, principles, and design approaches for navigating the ethics of AI across a wide range of domains.
 This has included application to education, which has received particular attention within research, from institutions as they seek to adapt – in varying ways – to a range of challenges, and rights groups, governmental and supranational organisations.
 How do people learn about, with, and for these materials?
 How do people learn to navigate the nuanced ethical concerns that arise in application of technology to learning, and develop approaches (and material resources) to support this?
 It is not hard to find controversies, examples of bad practice and harms, however, a micro-ethics approach seeks to understand the moment-to-moment ethical judgements made – here, in the context of data production, analysis, and use – and their implications.
 The research focus over this period will investigate approaches and example resources.

-Associate Professor, Division of Media Technology and Interaction Design at KTH, Working group Educational Transformation, PI of project Responsible Digital Assessment Futures in Higher Education (REFINE), Digital Futures Faculty+46 8 790 68 04
+Associate Professor, Division of Media Technology and Interaction Design at KTH, Working group Educational Transformation, Former PI: Responsible Digital Assessment Futures in Higher Education (REFINE), Digital Futures Faculty+46 8 790 68 04